-The Board on Aging and Long Term Care consists of the Board of Directors and the Agency staff, led by Executive Director/State Ombudsman, Heather Bruemmer, who operate the Long Term Care Ombudsman, Volunteer Ombudsman, and Medigap Helpline Services.
+The Board on Aging and Long Term Care consists of seven appointed Board Members and Agency staff, led by Executive Director/State Ombudsman, Heather Bruemmer, who operate the Long Term Care Ombudsman, Volunteer Ombudsman, and Medigap Helpline Services.

 The Wisconsin Board on Aging and Long Term Care subscribes to and defends the values of: respect and dignity for the individual; protection of the right of the individual to be free from threats to health, safety and quality of life; fairness and transparency; and open, clear and consistent communication.
 Our staff and volunteers provide services consistent with the spirit and intent of these values.